 Investment property comprises a number of commercial properties that are leased to third parties.

-Rental income and operating expenses are recognized in the profit or loss under Other income.
+Rental income and operating expenses are recognized in the profit or loss under Other income amounting to 119 thousand EUR (2020: 110 thousand EUR).

 All investment properties represent Level 3 fair value hierarchy.